joeraut/latex2image-web/README.md

 ### Node.js

-Version 6 and onwards should suffice; I made use of v10.14.2.
+I made use of v10.14.2, anything newer should be fine.

 After cloning or downloading this project, run the following to install local dependencies from npm: